Building a Lumos Connector: Step-by-Step Tutorial

 )

-from connector.oai.capability import get_page, get_settings
+from connector.oai.capability import get_page

 from mockapp_connector.pagination import DEFAULT_PAGE_SIZE, NextPageToken, Pagination